nonitg/nonit/my-dump.md

 Nov 2023	KPU Science Challenge		Third Place	BC wide + 50 teams

 CWSF selection was 2% across canda.

+won BROZE at CWSF and $25k + in shcolarships

 Work at Cortico:
 Sept 16 - Oct 26	Built a custom ML model based upon open source LLm's trained on pubmed articles to generate infromative articles on low competition, high traffic SEO topics to imrpove patient outcpmes.
 Accurately cites sources, over 3Mil Open source articles and all of pubmed abstratcs available. 	https://cortico.health/article/	Slack link	https://github.com/nonitgupta/Cortio-Article-Generator	Led it on my own, reviewed by doctor.
 Lots of time, learnt pytorch, hugging face, functionality and way ML works.
 Webscraping for articles, making my own training.
 Ranking high on google search and helped to boost traffic to the company site by 3%